 gustatory ending to our summer.

-shown us while touring the South Pacific islands of Tahiti both on land and on
+touring the South Pacific islands of Tahiti both on land and on our luxurious

 young girl with my parents.
 We spent a